Timeline | 2 weeks

 Mobile Station (During disaster)

-The mobile congee station will be located at 312 main.
-Volunteers at the station will be using the grains user gathered inside the congee kit to cook congee.
-The mobile station is actively participating in congee-making indoor and outdoor events - it is approaching to design of a portable station that can be easily transported in the city.
-The station contains rainwater filter storage, cooking pots, and emergency cooking kits.
+The mobile congee station, located at 312 Main, will be staffed by volunteers using grains gathered from participants' congee kits to cook congee.
+This station will be involved in indoor and outdoor congee-making events, and has been designed to be portable and easily transportable throughout the city.
+It features rainwater filter storage, cooking pots, and emergency cooking kits.

 Solution A: Emergency Cooking Kit